aheui/aheui.github.io/_posts/2006-10-27-specification.en.markdown

   * If the current storage is a stack or a queue, swap the top two values.
   * For the extension protocol, there is no defined behavior.
 * The ㅃ and ㅍ commands ignore the final consonant.
-* As before, in the case that there are an insufficient number of elements in the current storage, no action is performed on the storage and the momentum is reversed before consulting the vowel and updating the position.
+* As before, in the case that there is an insufficient number of elements in the current storage, no action is performed on the storage and the momentum is reversed before consulting the vowel and updating the position.

 The integer value of each final consonant (excluding ㅇ,ㅎ, and no final consonant) is given by the following table: